TrailBlazersInc/TrailBlazers/documentation/M3_Requirements_and_Design.md

             - 3c2.
 App prompts user to try again after a set time period.

 4. **Join/Create and send message to Chat Group**:<a id="fr4"></a>
+    1. Join/Create to Chat Group
         - **Description**: This feature allows users to join or create a chat group with other users when looking at the profile of other joggers.
         - **Primary Actors**: User(s)
         - **Main Success Scenario**:
             1. User clicks on an User Profile
             2. User sends a connection request or message to create a chat or join a group chat with the jogger.
             3. If the jogger accepts, the system confirms the connection, allowing further communication.
         - **Failure Scenarios**:
         - 2a.
 Jogger/Group does not exist: Display "Error: Group/Jogger does not Exist"
         - 2b.
 User is not logged in: Display "Error: Please Log in again"
         - 3a.
 Jogger/Group Reports user attempting to join: "Error: Could not connect with Joggers"
+    2. Send message
         - **Description**: This feature allows users to message other users.
         - **Primary Actors**: User(s)
         - **Main Success Scenario**:
             1. User enters message into textbox and clicks send
             2. System ensures message contains valid content
-        3. System sends the message to the recipient with WebSocket
+            3. System sends the message to the recipient(s) with WebSocket
             4. System takes message and stores it in message DB
             5. System confirms to User the message was delivered successfully and updates displayed messages
         - **Failure Scenarios**:
             - 2a.
 Invalid content in message
                 - 2a1.
 An error message is displayed telling user of the error
                 - 2a2.
 User is prompted to re-enter message with valid characters
             - 3a.
 Message can not be sent due to network issues
                 - 3a1.
 An error message is displayed telling user of the error
                 - 3a2.
 User is prompted to try again after a set period of time

 5. **Report Users**<a id="fr5"></a>:
    - **Description**: Users can report inappropriate behavior or content within the app.
 This report is sent to the admin panel for further review.